EpsilonZ/TrafficVisualizer/README.md

 # TrafficVisualizer

+__IMPORTANT:__ Here we'll use the generated files we've created with our CityVisualizer, go to that repo first if you didn't! https://github.com/EpsilonZ/CityVisualizer

 In this repo we'll use the traces we've generated from the CityVisualizer (you can see it on my repos) and visualize it with a simple Django App!

 __NOTE:__ On this code you will have to change settings.py with your secret key from Django.
 Also, to use Mapquest API, you will have to create one and place it on Calle.py